top of page

 Ateneo de Manila University

-Sr. Xin Yu is Catholic Sister and belongs to the Filial Daughters of the Immaculate Heart of Mary, Baoding Diocese, China.
+Brief Biography: Sr. Xin Yu is a Catholic Sister and belongs to Baoding Diocese, China.
 She is a Pre-Novitiate Formator.
-She has a Master of Counseling Psychology (De La Salle University, Manila, August 2025) and is currently studying at the Emmaus Formation Center, Ateneo de Manila University.
+She has a Master of Counseling Psychology (De La Salle University, Manila, August 2025) focusing on Youth Development and is currently studying Formation in the Psychological and Spiritual Integration aera at Ateneo de Manila University.

 Psychological Integration and Spiritual Maturity among Catholic Religious Women in Mainland China: A Developmental Study